fourlastor/the-bot-blog/content/posts/dissecting-libgdx-java-base-part-1-di.md

 ## Modules and building bridges

-Dagger requires an annotation to be present for a dependency to be included in the graph, and this requires to be able to _edit_ such class.
+Dagger requires an annotation to be present for a dependency to be included in the graph, and this requires to be able to **edit** such class.
 This works as long as the class is part of the project, and so we can add the annotation to it, how do we include a class coming from a library?

-Dagger uses _modules_ to solve this.
-Similar to components, modules are defined in code by the annotation `@Module`.
-Every method annotated with `@Provides` in the module will be available to Dagger.
+We can use _modules_ to solve this.
+Similar to components, modules are defined in code by the `@Module` annotation.
+Every method within a module annotated with `@Provides`, will be included in the dependency graph.

 ```java
 @Module